- Food can cause, prevent and reverse disease. Which it does is up to you.

 by Dr. John Neustadt

-Any discussion about health would be incomplete without mentioning the important role of proper nutrition.
+Any discussion about health would be incomplete without mentioning the important role of healthy food and proper nutrition.
 Food contains the vital nutrients required for our bodies to function, but there are several reasons why most people become deficient in nutrients as they age.
 One simple reason is that people do not eat an optimal diet.

 Your dietary pattern—what you eat day after day, month after month, year after year—is more predictive than genetics and family history for developing chronic diseases and dying early.
 Even though most people understand they should eat healthier, the Standard American Diet (SAD) is rich in calories and poor in nutrition.
 It’s characterized by consuming high amounts of baked goods, fried foods, sodas and packaged foods full of high-fructose corn syrup, artificial flavors, artificial sweeteners, food dyes, partially hydrogenated oils (trans fatty acids), preservatives and other additives.